 It’s an easy meander from the car park and a steep climb down stairs to the main pool, ft. a waterfall and natural waterslide, if you're game to scoot down (I haven't been).
 Or, if you'd like a bit of privacy, head a bit further up the track for a somewhat sketchy hike down to a pool or stream (walking shoes are helpful).

 The 'cascade' part means there are a few different pools here, so even when it's busy you'll find a spot to splash.
 That's my favourite part about this place.
-Even sitting creek-side and watching the wildlife, there are a few eels in the waterways and sometimes yabbies too.
+Even sitting creek-side and watching the wildlife.
+Heads up, there are a few eels in the waterways and sometimes yabbies too.

-Phone reception cuts out here, so if you're meeting with mates, make sure everyone's on the same page for time, meet in the car park or at nearby Pasture & Co. ahead of time.
+Phone reception cuts out a bit before you arrive, so if you're meeting with mates, make sure everyone's on the same page for time, meet in the car park or at nearby Pasture & Co. ahead of time.
 If you're lucky, you'll snag a park in the car park, but prepare for a short walk to the start of this bitumen path on busy days.

 - Where to go: For most accurate directions, type 'Eden Health Retreat' into maps, then follow Currumbin Creek Road past it and you'll reach the car park in minutes